FunLife, a Japan-based sports, and fitness technology solutions company, develops Fitris.

-Because Fitris is essentially part of the VS Fit competitive online fitness service, it is well intended to allow players to fight against each otherin the realm of the internet.
+Because Fitris is essentially part of the VS Fit competitive online fitness service, it is well intended to allow players to fight against each other in the realm of the internet.
 You know, like actual present-day Tetris.
-As such, while sharing high-scores and duking it out within matching sessions is one thing, competing within specific fitness goals is yet another category by which players can pit themselves agaist each other.
+As such, while sharing high scores and duking it out within matching sessions is one thing, competing within specific fitness goals is yet another category by which players can pit themselves against each other.

 In fact, just last month, a sort of official-ish tournament was held at Ichihara city, Chiba Prefecture, participated by a group of local young residents.
 This was technically a proof-of-concept event, both to test the technology of Fitris at larger scales and test the event’s reception.
 About 800 participants joined, separated into categories of Elementary, Middle-School, High-School, and Adults.